guanquann/tp/docs/DeveloperGuide.md

    1. Prerequisites: Add a few contacts to favourites using the `addfav` command.

    1. Test case: `listfav`<br>
       Expected: All contacts that have been added to favourites are displayed.
-A success response is shown in the status message.
+A success response is shown in the result display.

-   1. Test case: `listfav x` (where x is any non-space character(s))<bar>
+   1. Test case: `listfav x` (where x is any non-space character(s))<br>
-         Expected: An error message indicating invalid command format due to trailing text after `listfav` is shown.
+         Expected: An error message indicating invalid command format due to trailing text after `listfav` is shown in the result display.
 No filtering occurs on the displayed list.

 2. Removing a contact from favourites after `listfav`

    1. Prerequisites: Call `listfav` successfully.

    1. Test case: `removefav i/1`<br>
       Expected: The first contact currently displayed in list of favourites is removed as favourite.
-A successful status message shows the name of the contact removed from favourites.
+Result display shows the name of the contact removed from favourites.
 Updated full list of contacts is shown.

 ### Adding contact(s) as favourite

 1. Adding contact(s) as favourite

     1. Prerequisites: List all contacts using the `list` command.
-Three contacts in the list.
+Ensure there are at least three contacts in the list.

     1. Test case: `addfav i/ 1,3`<br>
-       Expected: First and third contact are added as favourites.
-Details of the affected contacts are shown in the status message.
+       Expected: First and third contacts are added as favourites.
+Details of the affected contacts are shown in the result display.

     1. Test case: `addfav i/ 1`<br>
        Expected: First contact is added as favourite.
-Details of the affected contact is shown in the status message.
-A warning regarding contacts that were already in favourites is also shown in the status message.
+Details of the affected contact are shown in the result display.
+A warning regarding contacts that were already in favourites is also shown in the result display.

    1. Test case: `addfav i/ 0`<br>
       Expected: No contact is added as favourite.
-An error message indicating invalid command format is shown in the status message.
+An error message indicating invalid command format is shown in the result display.

-   1. Test case: `addfav x i/ 1` (where x is any character) <br>
+   1. Test case: `addfav x i/ 1` (where x is any non-space character) <br>
       Expected: Similar to previous.

 ### Removing contact(s) from favourites